TechGrounds-Cloud8/cloud8-abdeslamazhir/NTW/NTW-01 OSI stack.md

 The TCP/IP is a simplified implementation of the theoretical OSI model.

 The OSI Model is just a reference/logical model.
 It was designed to describe the functions of the communication system by dividing the communication procedure into smaller and simpler components.
 The TCP/IP model, was designed and developed by Department of Defense (DoD) in 1960s and is based on standard protocols.
 It stands for Transmission Control Protocol/Internet Protocol.
 The TCP/IP model is a concise version of the OSI model.
 It contains four layers, unlike seven layers in the OSI model.
-The layers are:

-Process/Application Layer

-Host-to-Host/Transport Layer

-Internet Layer

-Network Access/Link Layer

 The 7 layers of the OSI model
 ![SCREENSHOT](../00_includes/Schermafbeelding%202022-05-09%20om%2010.19.47.png)